+Grading Basis: Graded

-When Typically Offered: Spring
+Course Typically Offered: Spring

+This course fulfills a distribution requirement for: Restricted

+Transfer

 BUS 267 Data Analytics for Business

-Credits: 5
+Units: 5

 Introduces data management, data analysis and data representation.
 Emphasis is on quantitative and technology-based analysis of real-world problems to improve decision-making in various disciplines, along with report writing and presentation skills.
-Mandatory decimal grading.

-Prerequisite Required: BUSTC 265; MATH& 146; BUS 165, each
+Prerequisite Required: BUSTC 265, MATH& 146, and BUS 165,

-with a grade of 1.0 or better.
-When Typically Offered: Winter
+each with grade of 1.0 or better.

+Grading Basis: Graded

+Course Typically Offered: Winter

+This course fulfills a distribution requirement for: Restricted

+Transfer

 BUS 268 Data Visualization

-Credits: 5
+Units: 5

 Learn strategies and techniques for creating effective and memorable data stories using visualizations.
 Gain practical, hands-on experience converting raw quantitative data into visuals that tell a compelling story.
 Leverage databases and software tools to extract information, better understand data, and make more effective decisions.
-Mandatory decimal grading.

-Prerequisite Required: CS 121; BUSTC 265; MATH& 146; BUS

-165; BUS 267, each with a grade of 1.0 or better.
+Prerequisite Required: CS 121, BUSTC 265, MATH& 146, BUS 165, and BUS 267, each with grade of 1.0 or better.

+Grading Basis: Graded

-When Typically Offered: Spring
+Course Typically Offered: Spring

+This course fulfills a distribution requirement for: Restricted

+Transfer

-BUS 270 Entrepreneurship - Starting a New Business
+BUS 270 Entrepreneurship-Starting a New Business

-Credits: 5
+Units: 5

 Develop the skills to create a comprehensive, professional business plan for a new or existing venture.
-Conduct a feasibility

-analysis, determine form of ownership, design finance and marketing plans and examine key aspects of small business management.
-Mandatory decimal grading.
+Conduct a feasibility analysis, determine form of ownership, design finance and marketing plans and examine key aspects of small business management.

+Grading Basis: Graded

-When Typically Offered: Fall, Spring
+Course Typically Offered: Fall, Spring

+This course fulfills a distribution requirement for: Restricted

+Transfer

 BUS 274 Business Leadership Development

-Credits: 2
+Units: 2

 This course will require students to participate in leadership activities which will enhance their public speaking skills and problem solving skills in business settings.
-Mandatory decimal grading.

-When Typically Offered: Fall
+Grading Basis: Graded Course Typically Offered: Fall

+This course fulfills a distribution requirement for: Restricted

 BUS 276 The Big Challenge

-Credits: 3
+Units: 3

 Students join a management team for a simulated business.
 Teams decide how to use resources to achieve goals and must adapt to a changing environment.
 Students further develop business skills such as leadership, communication, data analysis, decision making and prioritizing.

-Mandatory decimal grading.
+Grading Basis: Graded

-When Typically Offered: Winter
+Course Typically Offered: Winter

+This course fulfills a distribution requirement for: Restricted Transfer

 BUS 278 Effective Business Career Development

-Credits: 2
+Units: 2

 This class will give students a competitive edge in the job market, providing strategies for pursuing business career options and developing effective self-marketing skills for the job search process.
 The course is intended to serve students completing a two-year business related degree.

-Mandatory P/NC grading.
-Prerequisite Required: Completion of 60 credits in Business classes.
+Prerequisite Required: Completion of 60 credits in Business

-When Typically Offered: Spring

-BUS 290 Business Internship

-Credits: 1-15

-Develop business skills working in a local business.
-Internships are supervised by professionals who coordinate training experiences.
-Mandatory P/NC grading.

-Prerequisite Required: Completion of 45 college-level credits in

-business related classes.
+classes.